| |

 |

-Energy specialists are evaluating the preparedness of nuclear power to satisfy the increasing electricity demands of artificial intelligence data centers, concluding that its viability hinges upon the success of novel deployment projects.
+Energy experts are debating the practical readiness of nuclear power to satisfy the rapidly escalating energy requirements of artificial intelligence data centers, concluding that success hinges on the realization of groundbreaking deployment projects.

 |